HankTk/styled-components/README.md

 # StyledComponents

 A modern Angular application demonstrating the use of styled components and best practices in Angular development.
+This project showcases a comprehensive token-based design system that ensures consistent styling across components while maintaining type safety and reusability.

 ## Technology Stack